Kotlin/kotlinx.coroutines/docs/topics/coroutines-debugging.md

 You can use it to print active coroutines and their current state.
 The output includes stack traces that show where each coroutine was created and where it is suspended.

-You can also use it to print the coroutine hierarchy for a specific `Job` or `CoroutineScope`.
+You can also use it to print a coroutine dump for the hierarchy of a specific `Job` or `CoroutineScope`.

-Additionally, you can use the debug agent in production environments to monitor an application's state and improve its observability.
+If you enable `DebugProbes` in a production environment, it can significantly reduce your application's performance when it creates a stack trace for each new coroutine.
-When you do so, set the [`DebugProbes.enableCreationStackTraces`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-debug/kotlinx.coroutines.debug/-debug-probes/enable-creation-stack-traces.html) property to `false` to reduce performance overhead.
+To avoid this overhead, set [`DebugProbes.enableCreationStackTraces`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-debug/kotlinx.coroutines.debug/-debug-probes/enable-creation-stack-traces.html) to `false`.

 > The `kotlinx-coroutines-debug` module provides automatic [BlockHound](https://github.com/reactor/BlockHound) integration.
 > You can use it to detect blocking operations in coroutine contexts where they aren't allowed.